pablosanjose/Quantica.jl/docs/src/tutorial/lattices.md

 Similarly, the Bravais matrix of a `lat` can be obtained with `bravais_matrix(lat)`.

 ## Lattice presets

-We can also use a collection of pre-built lattices in different dimensions, which are defined in the submodule `LatticePresets`, also called `LP`.
-These presets currently include
+Quantica.jl provides a range of presets.
+A preset is a pre-built object of some type.
+In particular we have Lattice presets, defined in the submodule `LatticePresets` (also called `LP` for convenience), that include a number of classical lattices in different dimensions:
 - `LP.linear`: linear 1D lattice
 - `LP.square`: square 2D lattice
-- `LP.honeycomb`: square 2D lattice
+- `LP.honeycomb`: honeycomb 2D lattice
 - `LP.cubic`: cubic 3D lattice
 - `LP.bcc`: body-centered cubic 3D lattice
 - `LP.fcc`: face-centered cubic 3D lattice

-One can modify any of these presets by passing a `bravais`, `type`, `dim`, `names` and also a new keyword `a0` for the lattice constant.
-The last lattice above can thus be also obtained with
+To obtain a lattice from a preset one simply calls it, e.g. `LP.honecyomb(; kw...)`.
+One can modify any of these `LatticePresets` by passing a `bravais`, `type`, `dim` or `names` keyword.
+One can also use a new keyword `a0` for the lattice constant (`a0 = 1` by default).
+The lattice `lat´´` above can thus be also obtained with

 ```julia
 julia> lat´´ = LP.honeycomb(a0 = √3, type = Float16, names = (:Boron, :Nitrogen))